 Table 8A must be completed by all BPHC grantees.
 It is included only in the Universal Report.
-The table covers the total cost of all activities which are within the scope of the project(s) supported, in whole or in part, by any of the four BPHC grants covered by the UDS.
+The table covers the total cost of all activities which are within the scope of the project(s) supported, in whole or in part, by any of the four BPHC grants covered by the UDS including costs covered by an ARRA IDS or NAP grant.
 All costs are to be reported on an accrual basis.
 These are the costs attributable to the period, including depreciation, regardless of when actual payments were made.
 Do not report on the UDS the repayment of the principle of a loan.